pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 **MEDIUM**

-**Background**: Currently, Oshiya retrieves all pending UTXOs from on-chain events and processes them in a semi-random election process.
+_Background_: Currently, Oshiya retrieves all pending UTXOs from on-chain events and processes them in a semi-random election process.
 This is effective, however some people may wish to process their own transactions.

 _Proposal_: Produce a ‘nominate transactions to process’ feature, allowing a user to nominate a queue ID from a drop down menu or via direct injection on Oshiya.

 -   UI: Frontend UI elements to include are: search bar, drop down menu, switchover button (between standard or nominator modes).
 -   Events Retrieval: This method will require specific branch(es) being returned from the search.
-This will require implementation of a specifically designed events scanner which returns all queued batches, from which the corresponding queue ID can be chosen.
+This will require implementation of a specially designed events scanner which returns all queued batches, from which the corresponding queue ID can be chosen.
 -   Stop/Begin Oshiya: Since there are two modes of operation, consider that the ‘live events scanner’ (part of the core architecture) will need to be stopped to allow for the user’s Oshiya to mine said specified transactions.
 This start/stop process should self initiate (ergo, keep the UJ to a minimum).

 _Advantages_: